eth-educators/eth-docker/.eth/ethdo/README.md

 On your machine running eth-docker, run `./ethd keys prepare-address-change`.

-Under the hood this will run `./ethd cmd run --rm ethdo validator credentials set --prepare-offline --timeout 2m --allow-insecure-connections --connection http://consensus:5052` which creates an `offline-preparation.json` file in `./.eth/ethdo`.
+Under the hood this will run `ethdo --connection <FIRST_CL_IN_CL_NODE> --allow-insecure-connections validator credentials set --prepare-offline` which creates an `offline-preparation.json` file in `./.eth/ethdo`.
 This file contains a list of all validators currently on the network and is necessary for the offline machine.